 1. Read the text and write a summary.

-2. Answer the questions using ideas from the text.

-- How does being nice to others have health benefits? - How can we reduce stress, based on Dr. Post's research? - Do you have to change your lifestyle to become a better person?
+What the text is about?
+2. Answer the questions using ideas from the text. - a.
+How does being nice to others has health benefits? - b.
+How can we reduce stress, based on Dr. Post's research? - c.
+Do you have to change your lifestyle to become a better person?
 3. True or false?
-Explain your answers.

-- Being a nice person is something physical.

-- Research has shown that the more stressed you are, the better you can do voluntary work.

-- Helping others is beneficial for you.

-4. Find synonyms in the text to these expressions.

-- An institution that analyses society (paragraph A)

-- A place to buy medicine (paragraph C)

-- Being nice to others (paragraph E)
+Explain your answers. - a.
+Being a nice person is something physical. - b.
+Research has shown that the more stressed you are, the better you can do voluntary work. - c.
+Helping others is beneficial for you.
+4. Find synonyms in the text to these expressions. - a.
+An institution that analyses society (paragraph A) - b.
+A place to buy medicine (paragraph C) - c.
+Being nice to others (paragraph E)

-- In which of the following words is the ending "-ed" pronounced /t/? talked, involved, expressed, experienced. - Write the word whose underlined letters are not silent.
-Wrapper, shown, whole, where. - Write the words in which the underlined letters are pronounced /ʊ/ as in "good". tough, could, touch, young. - Find a word in the text that includes the sound /ʃ/ like the "ch" in "change".
+- a.
+In which of the following words is the ending "-ed" pronounced /t/? talked, involved, expressed, experienced. - b.
+Write the word whose underlined letters are not silent.
+Wrapper, shown, whole, where. - c.
+Write the words in which the underlined letters are pronounced /ʊ/ as in "good". tough, could, touch, young. - d.
+Find a word in the text that includes the sound /ʃ/ like the "ch" in "change".